pywbem/pywbem/docs/intro.rst

 Note that installing with ``setup.py install`` has been deprecated by setuptools, as explained in
 `Why you shouldn't invoke setup.py directly <https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html>`_.
+Installation with ``setup.py install`` is no longer supported by this package.

 If you want to contribute to the pywbem project, you need to set up a development and test environment for pywbem.
 That has a larger set of Python